deliveroo/deliveroo.engineering/_guidelines/active-record.md

 Models should not contain any SQL queries.

+They can, however, exceptionally contain SQL _expressions_ in the form of `where` conditions for instance.

+Using [Arel](https://github.com/rails/arel) to express conditions can also be used; bear in mind Arel is a somewhat private API that changes between Rails versions, so unit-testing scopes is even more important there.

-They can, however, exceptionally contain SQL _expressions_ in the form of `where` conditions for instance; although using [Arel](https://github.com/rails/arel) to express conditions is preferred when possible.
-The only place where this should happen is **named scopes**, which you should use extensively.
+The only place where either should happen is **named scopes**, which you should use extensively.

 Okay: